This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 CPU and memory overhead.
 Backing up each change may slightly increase the database latency and use more CPU and

-memory at all times (whereas periodic snapshots only add overhead when the backup process is running).
+memory at all times (whereas periodic snapshots add overhead only when the backup process is running).

 Not all data stores support continuous backups.